HyperbolicLabs/Hyper-dOS/README.md

 ## Prerequisites

-- You will need a Kubernetes cluster with argocd, ngrok, and the NVIDIA operator installed.
+- You will need a Kubernetes cluster with argocd, and the NVIDIA operator installed.

 ### install microk8s (Linux)